bombchus/z64-music-wiki/docs/getting-started/seq64.md

 === "SEQ64 v1.0.0 and v1.5.0"
     ![](../assets/images/seq64/seq64-midi-1.png){ .on-glb }

-    Press the "Import MIDI" button to import a `.mid` file to convert into a sequence.
+    Press the "Import MIDI" button to import a MIDI file to convert into a sequence.
 Before importing the highlighted values can be changed

     The **"Chn volume to"** dropdown determines the MIDI control change message to be converted to the channel sequence command 0xDF or "Set Volume".